dannyhope/uxbrighton/2014/faq.md

 ## My company can't pay by card, can you invoice us?

-Yes, please contact [Emmeline](mailto:emmeline@uxbrighton.org.uk), the Event Manager for further details.
+Yes, please email [Emmeline](mailto:emmeline@uxbrighton.org.uk), the Event Manager for further details.
 Please note that payment is required prior to the event.

 ## Are you VAT registered?

 Yes, UX Brighton (Danny Hope Ltd) is VAT registered.
 Our number is: 151021667

-## I'm a student, are there discounts available?
+## I’m a student, are there discounts available?

-Yes, please contact [Emmeline](mailto:emmeline@uxbrighton.org.uk), the Event Manager for further details.
+Yes, please email [Emmeline](mailto:emmeline@uxbrighton.org.uk), the Event Manager for further details.

 ## Can I take photographs during the conference?

-Usually we say yes of course! *However due to the nature of his work, photographing or filming Martin Langham is not permitted; but that's our only restriction.* We also encourage tweeting #uxbri.
+Usually we say yes of course! *However due to the nature of his work, photographing or filming **Martin Langham** is not permitted; but that's our only restriction.* We also encourage tweeting #uxbri.
 There will be an official photographer and talks will be filmed so you can relive the experience after the event.
 You can also follow live tweeting at [@uxbri](http://twitter.com/uxbri) on the day.

 ## Is there anything happening after the conference?